Death of the Soul

 Li'Chin pulled the glasses off his head, giving them an unneeded clean.
 "Metaphorically Mr Paris, obviously."

-Tom shrivelled up his nose, laughing mockingly, "haha whatever.
+"Don't..."
+Tom grunted, shaking his head.
+"Get me started.
+We'll be going back to the asteroid field soon enough, the metals and other junk in it could help us out.
 You don't want to miss your chance to mine some metal to make another overcompensating weapon."

-"Uh Tom, I've used knives most of my life and one big sword suddenly.."
+"Uh Tom, I've used knives most of my life and one big sword.
+Suddenly..."
 James muttered.

 "Wow, getting a little defensive aren't we?"
 Tom smirked at him.
 "I'll leave it if you tell me what's the point in lugging around a big sword, when knives get the job done for you?"

 "I've used swords before in longer fights, knives are great for quick one on one battles.
-The vision showed a lot of demons with swords, fire with fire.. get my drift?"
+The vision showed a lot of demons with swords, fire with fire, get my drift?"
 James replied, shaking his head.

 "Ok, but it's still oversized," Tom said, smiling cheekily.
 "Do I need to put you in that clinic too?"